Malaysia coroner rules out others in French-Irish teen death

 The 15-year-old disappeared at the Dusun eco-resort in southern Negeri Sembilan state on Aug.
 4, 2019, a day after the family arrived for a vacation.
 After a massive search, her naked body was found on Aug.
 13 beside a stream on a palm oil estate about 2.5 kilometers (1.6 miles) from the resort.

 Police believed she climbed out of the cottage window on her own, with no evidence of any foul play.
-But Nora’s parents said she was likely kidnapped because she had mental and physical disabilities and wouldn’t have wandered off on her own.
+But the teen’s parents said she was likely kidnapped because she had mental and physical disabilities and wouldn’t have wandered off on her own.
+They told the inquest that a third party could have dumped her body in the area following the search operation for her.

-The coroner described that possibility as a theory and said it would be a breach of her duty to speculate on third-party involvement without any evidence.
+The coroner described the family’s suggestions as “nothing more than probably theory” with no evidence.

+Nora Anne was clad only in underwear when she went missing, but her body was found naked.
+The coroner noted the family’s contention that this lent credence to the possibility of sexual assault but said an extensive autopsy could find no such proof, nor evidence of struggle marks or smothering.

 A total of 49 witnesses have testified over 24 days since August last year via video-conferencing due to the coronavirus pandemic.